QUICK SUMMARY:

 Summary: Writing Compelling Google Ads Copy

 Since copywriting requires constant optimization, measuring your results is key to success.
 One way you can monitor your results is with a dedicated Google Ads reporting dashboard, which is designed to quickly understand how well each campaign is performing and which ones need attention.
-You can preview our Google Ads dashboard here in order to track key metrics such as clicks, conversion rate, and quality score—all of which are indicative of ad copy performance.
+You can preview the Google Ads dashboard template here and use it to track key metrics such as clicks, conversion rate, and quality score—all of which are indicative of ad copy performance.

 Written by